min2ha/ukwa-site/content/target/33645/index.en.md

   "subject": "Easter Rising "
 }

-# Scotsman, The: Insight: Study of Scots role in Easter Rising controversy

 Article about a book by Willy Maley and Kirsty Lusk 'Scotland and the Easter Rising'.